 Activity 2: Repeating for a different material

 Allow the apparatus to cool sufficiently and repeat the experiment on one other metal sample.

 Activity 3: Analysis of error

 Use the following questions to develop a thorough analysis of error.

 - Measurements of three different quantities were made to determine the coefficient of linear expansion, namely the original length, the change in length, and the change in temperature.
-Each measurement has its own associated uncertainty, δ, which should be recorded in your data section.
-For each of your rods, which of these measurements contributes the greatest error in the final result?
+Each measurement has its own associated uncertainty, which should be recorded in your data section.
+For each of your rods, which of these measurements contributes the greatest percent uncertainty in the final result?
 (Hint: Which has the greatest fractional error?)
 Does this make sense?
 Explain your reasoning.

 - Is uncertainty of measurement alone enough to explain the percent error in your results?
 If not, identify the sources of experimental error that could explain the difference between your values and the accepted values.